Overexploitation: Tragedy of the commons

-In 1968, the journal Science published an article by Garrett Hardin entitled "The Tragedy of the Commons".
-It was based on a parable that William Forster Lloyd published in 1833 to explain how individuals innocently acting in their own self interest can overexploit, and destroy, a resource that they all share.
+In 1968, the journal Science published an article by Garrett Hardin entitled "The Tragedy of the Commons."
+It was based on a parable that William Forster Lloyd published in 1833 to explain how individuals innocently acting in their own self-interest can overexploit and destroy a resource that they all share.
 Lloyd described a simplified hypothetical situation based on medieval land tenure in Europe.
 Herders share common land on which they are each entitled to graze their cows.
 In Hardin's article, it is in each herder's individual interest to graze each new cow that the herder acquires on the common land, even if the carrying capacity of the common is exceeded, which damages the common for all the herders.
 The self-interested herder receives all of the benefits of having the additional cow, while all the herders share the damage to the common.
-However, all herders reach the same rational decision to buy additional cows and graze them on the common, which eventually destroys the common.
+However, all herders reach the same rational decision to buy additional cows and graze them on the common, which eventually destroys it.
 Hardin concludes:

 Therein is the tragedy.
 Each man is locked into a system that compels him to increase his herd without limit—in a world that is limited.
 Ruin is the destination toward which all men rush, each pursuing his own interest in a society that believes in the freedom of the commons.
 Freedom in a commons brings ruin to all.

-In the course of his essay, Hardin develops the theme, drawing in many examples of latter day commons, such as national parks, the atmosphere, oceans, rivers and fish stocks.
-The example of fish stocks had led some to call this the "tragedy of the fishers".
-A major theme running through the essay is the growth of human populations, with the Earth's finite resources being the general common.
+In the course of his essay, Hardin develops the theme, drawing in many examples of latter-day commons, such as national parks, the atmosphere, oceans, rivers, and fish stocks.
+The example of fish stocks had led some to call this the "tragedy of the fishers."
+A major theme running through the essay is the growth of human populations, along with the idea that Earth's finite resources are commonly shared.

 The tragedy of the commons has intellectual roots tracing back to Aristotle, who noted that "what is common to the greatest number has the least care bestowed upon it", as well as to Hobbes and his Leviathan.
 The opposite situation to a tragedy of the commons is sometimes referred to as a tragedy of the anticommons: a situation in which rational individuals, acting separately, collectively waste a given resource by underutilizing it.

 The tragedy of the commons can be avoided if it is appropriately regulated.
-Hardin's use of "commons" has frequently been misunderstood, leading Hardin to later remark that he should have titled his work "The tragedy of the unregulated commons".
+Hardin's use of "commons" has frequently been misunderstood, leading Hardin to later remark that he should have titled his work "The tragedy of the unregulated commons."